microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Currently, existing protocols for imaging the vasculature within bone via vascular replicas have drawbacks, such as disjoint vascular components or completely missing vascular segments [@doi:10.1002/jemt.20720; @doi:10.1038/s41598-017-13632-5].
 The minor contrast difference between the perfusion agent used to generate the vascular network replica and the mineralized bone makes it problematic to distinguish bone tissue and vasculature.
 To enable proper visualization and segmentation of vasculature within bone tissue, decalcifying the bone samples has become practically a standard method [@doi:10.1038/s41598-017-13632-5; @doi:10.1016/j.bone.2011.09.051].
-This decalcification procedure makes simultaneous assessment of bone microstructure and vascular morphology impossible [@doi:10.1038/s41598-017-13632-5].
+This decalcification procedure makes the simultaneous assessment of bone microstructure and vascular morphology impossible [@doi:10.1038/s41598-017-13632-5].
 However, in a recent study by Rosenblum et al. [@doi:10.1016/j.crmeth.2021.100151], in a small animal model study without biomedical implants, this limitation was shown to be overcome by iterative microCT imaging (pre- and post-decalcification).

 Intravascular contrast-agent-enhanced microCT has the potential to overcome the mentioned issues.
 It has become a method of choice for the evaluation of angiogenesis in bone tissue engineering and remodeling applications [@doi:10.1089/ten.teb.2008.0153; @doi:10.1016/j.bone.2011.09.051; @doi:10.1152/ajpcell.00195.2022].
 Barium sulfate and Microfil are the two most commonly used contrast agents in studies on the vascularization of bone tissue.
-Only some selected studies [@doi:10.1016/j.bone.2011.09.051] managed to show better perfusion and thus visualization when perfusing the vasculature with barium sulfate.
+Only a few selected studies [@doi:10.1016/j.bone.2011.09.051] managed to show better perfusion and thus visualization when perfusing the vasculature with barium sulfate.
 Previous studies have reported disadvantages associated with barium sulfate suspensions, including higher viscosity, which can result in incomplete vascular filling and weak or inhomogeneous signals, particularly in higher-resolution scans [@doi:10.1016/j.bone.2011.09.051].
 These issues may be attributed to particle aggregation, as indicated by various studies [@doi:10.1002/jemt.20263; @doi:10.1186/s12882-016-0235-5; @doi:10.3390/ijms22063263].
-Although Microfil has probably been applied in a larger number of vasculature imaging studies than barium sulfate, Microfil was reported to have disadvantages like vascular damage [@doi:10.1002/jnr.24539] and poor or incomplete filling of the vasculature [@doi:10.1186/s12882-016-0235-5; @doi:10.1016/j.bone.2011.09.051; @doi:10.3390/ijms22063263].
+Although Microfil has probably been applied in a larger number of vasculature imaging studies than barium sulfate, Microfil was reported to have disadvantages such as vascular damage [@doi:10.1002/jnr.24539] and poor or incomplete filling of the vasculature [@doi:10.1186/s12882-016-0235-5; @doi:10.1016/j.bone.2011.09.051; @doi:10.3390/ijms22063263].

 Assessing and non-destructively imaging tumor vasculature in 3D within tumor models (see [@doi:10.1007/978-1-4939-3999-2_2]) is a demanding task.
 Due to its intraosseous location, imaging is even more challenging in a bone metastatic disease model.